wp-plugins/iframe-embed-for-momentme/readme.txt

 1. Embedded Moment.me links thru this plugin will be visible on desktop and mobile browser
 2. No effect on page load time as this plugin doesn't add any CSS or JS in header section or anywhere
-3. served through a CDN to guarentee fast laod time of the images
+3. served through a CDN to guarentee fast load time of the images
 4. All the content on Moment.me is free - check out http://moment.me/moments/trending

 [Demo](http://moment.me/embed) |